 In the little over two years since the inception of this blog, I have covered a few people (e.g., Liu Xuewu and Swisstemples) who have been promoting untested and controversial theories and regimens.
 The reason I have mentioned such people and their theories is because my intuition has told me that they were making some very salient points and deserved to be heard.

 All these people have especially impressed me with their hard work and intelligent forum posts.
 I have generally not taken the time to fully understand all the details of what these people are saying (it would take me way too many hours to do so), although I have tried to understand the gist of their theories.
 On hair loss forums, these people’s threads often get forgotten as they move into lower pages.

-This week, we have two examples of new arrivals who deserve to be heard right away, and one example of someone from the past that I should have discussed a while back:
+This week, we have two examples of new arrivals who deserve to be heard, and one example of someone from the past that I should have discussed a while back:

-Typically, there are at least 50 highly childish/idiotic/amateurish posters (always men) for every 1 genius level poster (always men) on hair loss forums.
-I am glad for both of these types, as the former gives all hair loss sites more traffic and therefore makes us and our cause much more visible, while the latter works to help solve our problem and expand our intellect.
+Typically, there are at least 50 highly childish or amateurish posters for every 1 genius level poster on hair loss forums.
+I think that I am glad for both of these types.
+The former gives all hair loss sites more traffic and therefore makes us and our cause much more visible.
+The latter works to help solve our problem and expand our intellect.